 3) in the reasonable opinion of the Garden Museum or Venue is acting under the influence of alcohol or drugs; or

 4) fails, when required, to produce proof of age.

-You must comply with instructions and directions given by Venue staff and stewards.
+You must comply with instructions and directions given by Venue staff and stewards at all times.

-No refunds will be given to Ticket holders or admittees who are refused entry or ejected due to their own behaviour as suggested in, but not limited to, the examples above.
+No refunds will be given to Ticket holders or admitted persons who are refused entry or ejected due to their own behaviour as suggested in, but not limited to, the examples above.

-By attending an Event, Ticket holders consent to filming and sound recording of themselves as members of the audience.
+By attending an Event, Ticket holders consent to filming and sound recordings of themselves as members of the audience.
 The Promoter and the Museum may use such films and recordings (including any copies) without payment.
 Ticket holders or admitted persons must explicitly state in advance or notify the Venue and/or Promoter if they do not wish to be filmed or recorded.

 Ticket holders shall not bring into the Venue or display or distribute (whether for free or not) at the Event any sponsorship, promotional or marketing materials.

 Alcohol may only be consumed in exhibition spaces other than the Nave and other authorised areas.

 The following are not permitted within any Venue:

 1) animals (with the exception of guide dogs);